Lita (wrestler): Legacy

-Lita is cited as inspiration for several women, such as AJ Lee, Bayley, Deonna Purrazzo, Melina Perez, Taryn Terrell, Maria Kanellis, and Maryse.
+Lita is cited as inspiration for several women, such as Paige, AJ Lee, Bayley, Liv Morgan, Deonna Purrazzo, Melina Perez, Taryn Terrell, Maria Kanellis, and Maryse.

 Lita was involved in the first three Raw main events featuring women.
-She won all three matches- the first on July 31, 2000, in Atlanta being a mixed tag match pairing her and The Rock against Trish Stratus and Triple H, the second against Stephanie McMahon on August 21, 2000, with The Rock as the special guest referee in which she captured her first Women's Championship, and the third against Trish Stratus on December 6, 2004, where she won her second Women's Championship.
-This was the first time women had main evented Raw where no men were involved in any capacity.
-In November 2003, she faced Victoria in the first ever women's steel cage match in WWE.
+She won all three matches—the first on July 31, 2000, in Atlanta being a mixed tag-team match pairing her and The Rock against Trish Stratus and Triple H, the second against Stephanie McMahon on August 21, 2000, with The Rock as the special guest referee in which she captured her first Women's Championship, and the third against Trish Stratus on December 6, 2004, where she won her second Women's Championship.
+This was the first time women had main-evented Raw where no men were involved in any capacity.
+In November 2003, she faced Victoria in the first-ever women's steel cage match in WWE.

-WWE mentions Lita as "A Diva who always kept the WWE Universe on their toes.
+WWE mentions Lita as "a Diva who always kept the WWE Universe on their toes.
 Whether she was flying high with The Hardy Boyz or shocking censors alongside Edge, the four-time Women's Champion knew how to elicit a reaction around the world."

 Her Women's Championship match against Trish Stratus at Unforgiven 2006 was ranked No. 3 by WWE in 2015 on the "10 greatest Divas Matches of all time" list.
 This match is also cited as one of the most unforgettable Divas matches, along with her match against Mickie James at Survivor Series 2006, and against Victoria in a cage match on Raw.